 Boston’s largest public park is rarely known by visitors, so allow me to let you in on the secret:

-Franklin Park, named after America’s founding father, Ben Franklin, is so big that it spans three of Boston’s neighborhoods: Jamaica Plain, Roxbury, and Dorchester.
-Despite its historical importance, it was neglected for decades, but is now experiencing a resurgence thanks to efforts of the Franklin Park Coalition, the Emerald Necklace Conservancy, and a sizable new grant.
+The green-space so big that it spans three of Boston’s neighborhoods: Jamaica Plain, Roxbury, and Dorchester.
+Despite its historical importance, the park was neglected for decades, but is now experiencing a resurgence thanks to efforts of the Franklin Park Coalition, the Emerald Necklace Conservancy, and a sizable new grant.

-I didn’t get any actual photos of the animals because I was so excited to just stare at them — WOW, are zebras ever pretty! — but I’m planning a full feature on the zoo for the future, so there will be a giraffe on your screen soon, never fear.
-(Subscribe to my free monthly newsletter to stay updated!)
+I didn’t get any actual photos of the animals because I was so excited to just stare at them — WOW, are zebras ever pretty!
+My son loved the tigers best, although the inanimate animal statues on the carousel also caught his fancy.

 Speaking of staring, my absolute favorite part of Franklin Park was gaping at the autumn leaves, which near their apex by mid October.
 My favorite New England fall moments are when I can see an entire rainbow in one gaze: red, orange, yellow, green, AND blue!
 Check it out in the photo below.